Cyb3rWr4i7h/Vision-Assist-App/README.md

    - Double tap to open links, make calls, or send emails
    - Swipe left to copy content to clipboard
    - Swipe right to share content with other apps
-   - Long press to scan another code
 6. Toggle the flashlight using the button in the top-right corner
+7. Use the refresh button to scan another code

 ### Navigation Assistant
 1. Launch the app and select "Navigation Assistant"